metasoarous/oz/README.md

 Here's another which focuses on the philosophical ideas behind Vega & Vega-Lite, how they relate to Clojure, and how you can use the tools from Clojure using Oz.

 [![Seajure Clojure + Vega/Vega-Lite talk](https://i.imgur.com/SmIPUQtm.png)](https://www.youtube.com/watch?v=hXq5Bb40zZY)

+This Readme is the canonical entry point for learning about Oz.
+You may also want to check out the [clojdoc page](https://cljdoc.org/d/metasoarous/oz) (if you're not there already) for API & other docs, and look at the [examples directory](https://github.com/metasoarous/oz/tree/master/examples) of this project (references occassionally below).

 ### Ecosystem